XuewenWangUGA/USAT/README.md

  the column "SampleID" is the information of sample names, e.g., the name of a DNA source,

+Fig 2.
 ![table](USAT_viewTableAlign_panel.png)

  Allele size/length will be compared in allele size or nucleotide base pair.
 For detailed steps, please read the manual.

  ![plot](USAT_plot_panel.png)

+Fig 3.
 Sequences of selected allele haplotypes from multiple DNA sources can be compared in an alignment view, and the asterisk is for 100% consistence between/among alleles.

   ![seqComp](Comp_HG002_003.png)